hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-backup-and-restore-stateful-applications-on-kubernetes-using-kasten-k10-in-hpe-greenlake-for-private-cloud-enterprise.md

 [HPE GreenLake for Private Cloud Enterprise: Containers](https://www.hpe.com/us/en/greenlake/containers.html), one of the HPE GreenLake cloud services available on the HPE GreenLake for Private Cloud Enterprise, allows customers to create a Kubernetes (K8s) cluster, view details about existing clusters, and deploy containerized applications to the cluster.
 It provides an enterprise-grade container management service using open source K8s.

-In the blog post [Getting started with volume snapshots on K8s cluster](https://developer.hpe.com/blog/getting-started-with-volume-snapshots-on-a-kubernetes-cluster-in-hpe-greenlake-for-private-cloud-enterprise/), I explained you how to create a volume snapshot of a persistent volume in a MySQL database instance running on a K8s cluster deployed on HPE GreenLake for Private Cloud Enterprise.
+In the blog post [Getting started with volume snapshots on K8s cluster](https://developer.hpe.com/blog/getting-started-with-volume-snapshots-on-a-kubernetes-cluster-in-hpe-greenlake-for-private-cloud-enterprise/), I explained how to create a volume snapshot of a persistent volume in a MySQL database instance running on a K8s cluster deployed on HPE GreenLake for Private Cloud Enterprise.
 In this blog post, I will show you how to backup and restore the stateful applications deployed in a K8s cluster in HPE GreenLake for Private Cloud Enterprise using Kasten K10.
-Kasten K10 uses the volume snapshot capability in HPE Container Storage Interface (CSI) driver for K8s to connect to different HPE storage systems and take volume snapshots of persistent volumes in K8s.
+Kasten K10 uses the volume snapshot capability in the HPE Container Storage Interface (CSI) driver for K8s to connect to different HPE storage systems and take volume snapshots of persistent volumes in K8s.
 It provides a user-friendly and intuitive interface and platform for easy and reliable backup and restore of the stateful applications running in the cluster.

 ### Kasten K10

 Kasten K10 is a data management platform purpose-built for K8s that was developed by Kasten.
-Following Veeam acquisition of Kasten early in 2020, Kasten K10 is often referred to as Kasten by Veeam.
+Following Veeam's acquisition of Kasten early in 2020, Kasten K10 is often referred to as Kasten by Veeam.

 Kasten K10 has been named [a Leader and Outperformer in GigaOm’s K8s Data Protection report for the third consecutive year](https://www.veeam.com/news/kasten.html).
 It offers an easy-to-use, scalable, and secure system for K8s backup/restore, disaster recovery and mobility of K8s applications.

 Apart from direct integration with a number of storage providers, Kasten K10 supports invoking volume snapshots operations via the CSI driver for K8s.
-By using the volume snapshot capability in the CSI driver for K8s, Kasten K10 can access different types of storage systems that enables you to backup and restore persistent volumes of the stateful applications running on K8s.
+By using the volume snapshot capability in the CSI driver for K8s, Kasten K10 can access different types of storage systems that enable you to backup and restore persistent volumes of the stateful applications running on K8s.

 ### HPE CSI driver for K8s

 The CSI defines a standard interface that allows container orchestration systems, such as K8s, to access storage systems.
 The CSI driver for K8s is a software component that implements the CSI specification and enables K8s to communicate with external storage systems.
 K8s supports many CSI drivers.
 HPE CSI Driver for K8s is one of the CSI drivers developed by HPE that uses the CSI to perform data management operations on different HPE storage systems, such as Nimble Storage, 3PAR and Primera.

-The K8s cluster provisioned in HPE GreenLake for Private Cloud Enterprise comes with HPE CSI driver for K8s pre-installed and configured.
+The K8s cluster provisioned in HPE GreenLake for Private Cloud Enterprise comes with the HPE CSI driver for K8s pre-installed and configured.
 The details of the HPE CSI driver for K8s deployed in the cluster under the namespace *'hpe-storage'* are shown below:

 ```shell
 $ kubectl get all -n hpe-storage